 If you have limited free time or can’t serve as a crew coordinator or driver or EMT you can still help!
 Members who are not on active duty can help CAVAC thrive by:

 - serving on committees (e.g., public affairs)

 - helping with CAVAC events (e.g., fundraisers)

-- helping with building or vehicle maintenance
+- helping manage building and ambulance maintenance